 If you happen to be in the same town we went to, the best island to visit in this area is Biri Island in Northern Samar.
 I know there are other islands you can visit in this province but they are much farther from where we were at.
 You can take a day trip to Biri Island or perhaps an overnight stay if you wish.
 If you want to book a hostel, check out the current accommodations in Northern Samar on Agoda.

-If you’re coming straight from Catarman, you can take a jeepney for more than an hour to Lavezares for Php 40-50/person.
-If you’re coming from San Jose like we were, it’s nearer and will only take roughly 20 minutes to get there.
+If you’re coming straight from Catarman, you can take a jeepney for more than an hour to Lavezares for Php 40-50 per person.
+If you’re coming from San Jose, it’s nearer and will only take roughly 20 minutes to get there.
 There are boats going to and from the island from Lavezares, which you can hire if you’re a big group for PHP1,000-1,500 depending on the size of the boat.
 It will stand by and wait for your group for the whole day on Biri Island.

 If you’re traveling alone, there are pump boats locals take which you can hop on to Biri Island for Php50 plus a terminal fee of Php25.
 It will take approximately 45 hours to reach Biri Island.
 The tricky part of the sea travel to this island is the ocean can get quite choppy so prepare for big waves, but if you’re used to these conditions from your travels like us, it wasn’t that scary.
 I suggest visiting during summer so that the weather is hot and sunny.

 Upon arrival at San Fernando port, there are habal-habals (motorcycles) you can book to take you to the tourism office or your booked accommodation.
 These can accommodate between one to two persons per bike.
 The tour guide costs around Php 300-500 for the whole day.